 Honours: Available as an additional year (or part-time eqv) to students based on merit.

 Recommended studies: English Advanced.
-Other related subjects, such as Geography, History, Community and Family Studies and, Society and Culture are recommended depending on the intended major.
-For Psychology studies major: Mathematics.
+For Psychology studies major: Mathematics Advanced.
+Other related subjects, such as Geography, History Extension, Community and Family Studies, and Society and Culture are recommended depending on the intended major.

 Review of programs